Search

 An organization has to comply with SOC 1 to show adherence to the objective if the company deals with public trading.

-SOC 2 is an auditing procedure developed by the American Institute of CPAs (AICPSs), which provides guidelines to the organisation on how to manage customer data.
-SOC 2 focuses only on security, whereas SOC 1 measures the effectiveness of an organisation on internal controls.
-It is designed for organisations that store company and customer data in the cloud or companies that offer outsourcing services to third-party vendors such as SaaS, Cloud computing providers.
+SOC 2 is an auditing procedure developed by the American Institute of CPAs (AICPSs), which provides guidelines to the organization on how to manage customer data.
+SOC 2 focuses only on security, whereas SOC 1 measures the effectiveness of an organization on internal controls.
+It is designed for organizations that store company and customer data in the cloud or companies that offer outsourcing services to third-party vendors such as SaaS and cloud computing providers.

-Initially, it was launched in 2013 with the purpose to use in the domestic market only, but now it is accepted all over the world.
+Initially, it was launched in 2013 with the purpose of use in the domestic market only, but now it is accepted all over the world.

 It ensures that your service provider securely handles the data and privacy of the clients and delivers trust that your data will not be at risk.
 A third-party audited accreditation like SOC 2 is a minimal requirement for the service provider companies.